-Bennett Spotts is a professional vocalist and instrumentalist based in northern Maryland.
-He received his Bachelor of Music degree from Westminster Choir College, where he studied under accomplished performers and pedagogues including Elem Eley, Jim Goldsworthy, and James Jordan.
+Bennett Spotts is a professional vocalist and multi-instrumentalist from northern Maryland.
+He teaches Saxophone, French Horn, Piano, and Voice.
+He is currently pursuing a Master of Music degree in voice and a graduate certificate in Vocology at the Jacobs School of Music.
+Bennett received his Bachelor of Music degree from Westminster Choir College, where he studied under accomplished performers and pedagogues including Elem Eley, Jim Goldsworthy, and James Jordan.

 When he was nine years old, Bennett began playing the saxophone in the school band, and his life has been full of music ever since.
 By high school, he had begun playing the French horn and singing.
 He participated in many county and state-wide events, including being principal alto saxophone in the Maryland All-State Band, and singing in the NAfME All-National Chorus.
 Since leaving high school, Bennett has worked professionally in pit orchestras, performing arts camps, church choirs, and more, in addition to giving private lessons.